PJtheGreat2002/Java_Lab_Excercise/Lab_2/README.md

 Lab 2.2 Maximum Profit

 This Java program calculates the maximum profit a trader can make with at most two stock transactions within a day.
 The program uses two arrays: profitLeft (tracking maximum profit if selling on or before each day) and profitRight (tracking maximum profit if buying on or after each day).
 By combining the results from both arrays, it finds the maximum profit achievable from two non-overlapping transactions.
-The main method takes stock prices as input and displays the maximum profit.
+The main method takes no. of days and stock prices as input and displays the maximum profit.